 Under Utah law, a person commits theft by gaining unauthorized control over the property or services of another with the intent to deprive the owner of their property or compensation for services.
 A person can gain unauthorized control over another's property or services in multiple ways, such as:

 As you can see from the various types of theft described above, theft involves more than just stealing personal property and money.
-The definition of property broadly covers anything of value.
-And, services encompass far more than merely public utilities or the hospitality service industry.
+The definition of property broadly covers anything of value, including services.

-The law defines property to include real estate, tangible and intangible personal property, captured or domestic animals and birds, trade secrets, and titles or certificates representing rights to property, labor, or services, among other things of value.
+Property includes personal property, real estate, trade secrets, and titles or certificates representing rights to property, labor, or services, among other things of value.

 Services refer to labor, professional services, public utilities, transportation services, restaurant services, accommodations (such as hotels), rental use of equipment, tools, or vehicles, and admission tickets or event charges.

 As is the case in many states, Utah classifies its theft offenses primarily according to the value of the property or services involved in the offense.
-A few theft offenses are categorized according to the type of property taken, regardless of value.
-Let's take a closer look at each Utah theft offense in detail.
+Misdemeanor theft generally involves property or services stolen that are valued at less than $1,500.

 An offender commits a class B misdemeanor theft if the value of the property or services stolen is less than $500 and no other special circumstances apply.
 Certain circumstances, such as repeat offenses, can result in harsher penalties.
-A class B misdemeanor carries up to six months in jail and a $1,000 fine.
+Class B misdemeanors carry up to six months in jail and a $1,000 fine.

-A class A misdemeanor theft covers a couple of different scenarios:
+Class A misdemeanor thefts cover a couple of different scenarios: